dsltan/ProjGCData/README.md

         ASSUMPTION made: each row corresponds to the subject in the same row number in the subject file, i.e. merge simply by row.

-3. Test and Train datasets have the same sequence of variables.
-Append (or stack) the Test and Train datasets to form one file.
+3. Test and Train datasets have the same number of variables locaated in the same sequence of positions in each file.
+Append (or stack) the Test and Train datasets to form a single data file.
 4. From step 3., create a file that contains only the mean and standard deviation measurments.
 5. Assign meaningful variable names and factor labels to the data file.
 6. Create a tidy data file, HARmean.txt, where each record contains the mean measurement of a specific feature-axis direction per activity for each subject.